 Viatrac™ 14 Plus Balloon Dilatation Catheter

-Control and durability.
+Control and Durability.

 Rapid exchange system ideal for vascular arterial access and dilatation.